marco-vrinssen/BentoPlus/README.md

 # Bento Plus

-## Addon for World of Warcraft Retail with simple and resource-efficient enhancements to user experience and interface.
+## Addon for World of Warcraft Retail with simple and resource-efficient user experience and interface enhancements.

 ### Features